 School of the Art Institute of Chicago (SAIC) students have various opportunities to get involved at Homan Square.
 Students have engaged actively with the Homan Square community since its launch.
 Student groups have organized festivals, film screenings, tree plantings, and conducted walkability research and discussions at Nichols Tower in Homan Square.
 In addition to events, degree-seeking students from SAIC can also take courses taught at Homan Square.

-Fall 2022 and Spring 2023 Courses
+Fall and Spring Courses

-Ecology of Contested Spaces
+Ecology of Contested Space

 Community Practice and Helping Relationships

-Leah Ra’Chel Gipson, Pascale Ife Williams
+Instructors: Leah Ra’Chel Gipson, Pascale Ife Williams

 This multi-level course draws from arts and counseling perspectives to critically examine helping relationships, community care work, socially engaged art practice, cultural curation, and research through service learning.
 Students will learn various models of collaboration with community members and an interdisciplinary team of mental health practitioners, artists, designers, organizers, educators, scholars and researchers.